amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 In order to get a consistent start and end we need explicit definitions for A-H above.

-   A. **Initial Compromise:** The first step in the killchain.
+###### **A. Initial Compromise:** The first step in the killchain.

-      1. Ex: Malware Downloaded to a System, Phishing email coming in, USB drive plugged in
+- Ex: Malware Downloaded to a System, Phishing email coming in, USB drive plugged in
-      2. Note that you may not know what this time is until a case is fully closed.
+- Note that you may not know what this time is until a case is fully closed.
 Actors can lay dormant for months before making a move.

-   B. **Unseen Activity:** All activity from the threat actor that is not responded to by the security team.
+###### **B. Unseen Activity:** All activity from the threat actor that is not responded to by the security team.

-      1. This includes logs and alerts which are noticed by a tool but never picked up by the team.
+- This includes logs and alerts which are noticed by a tool but never picked up by the team.

-   C. **Reaction Event:**  Initial log or alert that will trigger a response process
+###### **C. Reaction Event:**  Initial log or alert that will trigger a response process

-      1. Ex: Network log that goes to a SIEM and results in a detection
+- Ex: Network log that goes to a SIEM and results in a detection

-      2. Ex: The timestamp an EDR blocked a piece of malware which makes a case that gets reviewed by an analyst
+- Ex: The timestamp an EDR blocked a piece of malware which makes a case that gets reviewed by an analyst

-      3. **If there is no response to a detection, alert, log, or other means the Reaction Event has not occurred.**
+- **If there is no response to a detection, alert, log, or other means the Reaction Event has not occurred.**

-         i.
-Logs which are discovered during an investigation which pre-date the Reaction Event do not count.
+- Logs which are discovered during an investigation which pre-date the Reaction Event do not count.
 Those should fall in Unseen Activity.

-   D. **Alert Hits Queue:** The time the alert/detection/etc arrives on the platform a human will respond to.
+###### **D. Alert Hits Queue:** The time the alert/detection/etc arrives on the platform a human will respond to.

-      1. A tool like a NTA or ASM is configured to send alerts via Email to the IR team.
+- A tool like a NTA or ASM is configured to send alerts via Email to the IR team.
 Timestamp D is the time when the team receives the email.
-      2. SIEM fires a detection that gets sent to a SOAR which then creates an alert that an analyst analyzes.
+- SIEM fires a detection that gets sent to a SOAR which then creates an alert that an analyst analyzes.
 Timestamp D is the creation time of the alert in the SOAR.

-   E. **Human Acknowledgment of Alert:** The time an analyst first picks up the alert/detection they will respond to
+###### **E. Human Acknowledgment of Alert:** The time an analyst first picks up the alert/detection they will respond to

-      1. Button for acknowledgement in a case management platform
+- Button for acknowledgement in a case management platform

-   F. **Investigation:** Time spent triaging, information gathering, etc
+###### **F. Investigation:** Time spent triaging, information gathering, etc

-   G. **Mitigation:** Time when the threat is fully mitigated by manual response actions.
+###### **G. Mitigation:** Time when the threat is fully mitigated by manual response actions.

-      1. Team members quarantine an account.
+- Team members quarantine an account.
-      2. Team members manually isolate a host.
+- Team members manually isolate a host.

-   H. **Closure:** Time which an incident is marked as closed and tied up all nice with a big red bow on it.
+###### **H. Closure:** Time which an incident is marked as closed and tied up all nice with a big red bow on it.

 Is this a gross generalization?
 Yes.
 If you’ve worked more than 5 incidents in your life you know that sometimes points overlap.
 For example, end users downloading malware (Which remains one of America’s favorite past times).
 A half decent EDR tool should pick up on recent strains and block it the second it hits the system.
 In this case A and C are the same and B is 0.